Phil Spector (film): Reception

-In the New York Times, Alessandra Stanley had a more negative impression, saying that in the film "there isn't much to provide dramatic tension" between Pacino and Mirren, although it is a credit to them that "they can sustain a story with so little traction," adding that the scenes between Pacino and Mirren seem "a lot like a revisionist re-enactment and maybe even absolution" for Spector, with "the facts of the case and characters...molded to allow viewers to doubt Mr. Spector's guilt," although "there is not much anyone can do to make the audience care."
-Stanley describes Pacino as playing Spector as "palsied, choleric, and monomaniacal, but not entirely repellent," with "an occasional flash of self-awareness in his eyes and a glint of humored reason in his grandiose diatribes," and that Mirren's portrayal of Linda Kenney Baden, while "refined and regal," is nothing like the real-life Kenney Baden, who Stanley described as a "bleached-blonde scrapper."
-Los Angeles Times television critic Robert Lloyd found the film's opening disclaimer that it is not based on a true story "disingenuous, if not absurd, given the movie's title, its sprinkling of true facts, and a cast dressed and coiffed to look like the characters whose names they bear," and declared the film "a vexing piece of work" that is "well-crafted, with interesting Big Talent attached," and "better than most films of its kind, even as it remains unsatisfying as historical re-creation, philosophical meditation, or pure drama."
-Lloyd felt that Phil Spector "plays as a brief for the defense, a one-sided argument for Spector's probable innocence" that makes Clarkson "look pathetic" with no one speaking for her, and that "Pacino doesn't attempt an imitation of his real-life counterpart...this Spector feels more Al than Phil."
+In The New York Times, Alessandra Stanley had a more negative impression, saying that, in the film, "there isn't much to provide dramatic tension" between Pacino and Mirren, although it is a credit to them that "they can sustain a story with so little traction", adding that the scenes between Pacino and Mirren seem "a lot like a revisionist re-enactment and maybe even absolution" for Spector, with "the facts of the case and characters...molded to allow viewers to doubt Mr. Spector's guilt", although "there is not much anyone can do to make the audience care".
+Stanley describes Pacino as playing Spector as "palsied, choleric, and monomaniacal, but not entirely repellent", with "an occasional flash of self-awareness in his eyes and a glint of humored reason in his grandiose diatribes", and that Mirren's portrayal of Linda Kenney Baden, while "refined and regal", is nothing like the real-life Kenney Baden, who Stanley described as a "bleached-blonde scrapper".Los Angeles Times television critic Robert Lloyd found the film's opening disclaimer not to be based on a true story "disingenuous, if not absurd, given the movie's title, its sprinkling of true facts, and a cast dressed and coiffed to look like the characters whose names they bear", and declared the film "a vexing piece of work" that is "well-crafted, with interesting Big Talent attached", and "better than most films of its kind, even as it remains unsatisfying as historical re-creation, philosophical meditation, or pure drama".
+Lloyd felt that Phil Spector "plays as a brief for the defense, a one-sided argument for Spector's probable innocence" that makes Clarkson "look pathetic" with no one speaking for her, and that "Pacino doesn't attempt an imitation of his real-life counterpart...this Spector feels more Al than Phil".